FluxML/Flux.jl/docs/src/performance.md

 ```

-## Evaluate batches as Matrix's of features, rather than sequences of Vector features
+## Evaluate batches as Matrices of features, rather than sequences of Vector features

-While it can sometimes be tempting to express your observations one at a time
+While it can sometimes be tempting to process your observations (feature vectors) one at a time
 e.g.
 ```julia
 function loss_total(xs::AbstractVector{<:Vector}, ys::AbstractVector{<:Vector})